-Brownfield Remediation Tax Assistance (BRTA) is a component of the IMIT Business Incentive Program.
+Brownfield Remediation Tax Assistance (BRTA) is a component of the Economic Development & Growth in Employment Incentive Program.
 The BRTA program encourages investment in sites where contamination has rendered the property vacant, under-utilized, unsafe, unproductive or abandoned.

-• up to 2 years or until all eligible remediation costs have been compensated through the program (whichever occurs first); or
+• Up to two years or until all eligible remediation costs are compensated through the program (whichever occurs first), or

-• up to 3 years or until all eligible remediation costs have been compensated through the program (whichever occurs first), if the property is also receiving Development Grants.
-In this case the property will be eligible for combined BRTA and Development Grants for a maximum of 12 years.
+• Up to three years or until all eligible remediation costs are compensated through the program (whichever occurs first), if the property is also receiving development grants.
+In this case, the property is eligible for combined BRTA and Development Grants for a maximum of seven years.

 Eligibility

-To qualify, the property must be remediated and then developed for non-retail employment uses.
-For a property developed for a combination of eligible and ineligible uses, the portion attributable to the ineligible uses will be determined based on the gross floor area of the ineligible use.
+For a property developed for a combination of eligible and ineligible uses, the portion attributable to the ineligible uses is determined based on the Gross Floor Area of the ineligible use(s).

 • The applicant must meet any further conditions as may be included in the By-law passed pursuant to Section 333(2) of the City of Toronto Act, 2006, if any.